Amritsar — overview

 Gobindgarh Fort

-Originally built in 1760 by Gujjar Singh Bhangi and later captured and renamed by Maharaja Ranjit Singh after Guru Gobind Singh.
+Originally built in 1760 by Gujjar Singh Bhangi and later captured and renamed by Maharaja Ranjit Singh.
 The fort served as the treasury of the Sikh Empire and later as a British cantonment.
-Restored and opened to the public as a heritage site, the fort contains museums, heritage galleries, craft demonstrations, and an evening sound and light show.
+Restored and opened to the public as a heritage site, the fort contains museums and heritage galleries.

 Timing: Open daily, 10:00 AM to 5:00 PM